05 | 07 | 2025

 As ESG expectations grow more complex and are being challenged worldwide, the Canadian legal profession faces a dual responsibility: navigating evolving regulatory landscapes and partnering with clients to drive sustainable, responsible business practices.

-Featuring expert panels, interactive workshops, and keynote presentations, Legal ESG Toronto provides attendees with fresh insights on pressing issues—from AI in legal practice and greenwashing regulations to cross-border political shifts, board-level ESG oversight, and the Rule of Law Index.
+Featuring expert panels, interactive workshops, and keynote presentations, Legal ESG Toronto provides attendees with fresh insights on pressing issues:

 SPEAKING FACULTY